Frequently Asked Questions

 Rib pads are optional but highly recommended, as are athletic supporters and protective cups for all players.
 For more information about proactive equipment, see the US Lacrosse website.

-Q: Can my son try out for a travel team?
+Q: Can my son try out for a club team?

-Yes, everyone is encouraged to tryout for our more competitive teams that begin at Tyker/first grade.
-Travel teams are selected by the Program Chair, Age Group Commissioner and selected Age Group coaches.
+Yes, everyone is encouraged to tryout for our more competitive teams that begin at Tyker.
+Club teams are selected by the Program Chair, Age Group Commissioner and selected Age Group coaches.
 (There are no travel teams in the Pee Wee or Clinic age groups.)
 Initial tryouts are held in the summer for the following year.
 These initial teams provide our coaches the time they need to work with their team in the offseason, get to know the families, and register our teams in the most appropriate leagues.
-Age group commissioners are given ultimate discretion as to how and when they select the initial and final teams for the spring, but a final open tryout in January or February is typical.

-Q: Do travel/club players automatically make the team, if they were on it the previous year?
+Q: Do club players automatically make the team, if they were on it the previous year?

 No. It is an open tryout for each age group.
 Players are evaluated based on their performance.
 Selections are based on the commitment to play in-season, coachability, speed, stick skills (including use of the off-hand), field awareness, leadership, and athleticism.
 Our goal is to be fair and impartial in the selection process and award spots on the roster based on performance.
 Parent volunteers do not evaluate their own children.